“The Terror of Filling Out My Child’s Permission Slip”

 This is assuming, of course, that the form makes it into the house.
 We’re a household of people with ADHD.
 That form has to get into my kid’s hands, into the car, make it out of the car—the place where all papers go to die—and into the house, and placed in a spot where I can find it again and fill it out.

 We will misspell our own child’s name.
 This always happens.
 Then we have to scribble it out and look like a ditzy idiot.
 We will give them their sibling’s birthdate and have to scribble that out, too.
 As we write the correct one down, we will have to say it aloud: “Twelve-Twenty-Oh-Seven.”
-Then there’s the other piddling information: height, weight, emergency contact, emergency contact number (hope your phone’s handy, because no one knows that stuff off the top of their head), and your work number.
+Then there’s the other piddling information: measurements of how tall they are and how much they weigh, emergency contact, emergency contact number (hope your phone’s handy, because no one knows that stuff off the top of their head), and your work number.
 But what if you don’t work?
 Do you make something up, or just duplicate the home number?
 The form also asks for your spouse’s work number; you’ve never dialed that because of the magical invention of the 1990s called a cellular phone.
 So can you just leave that blank, or will that make him/her look like an unemployed slacker?

 This is just a child’s permission slip.
 Imagine what happens when a person with ADHD sits down to do her taxes.
 If she wants to skip a lot of blood, sweat, and misery, she should just pay someone else to do them for her.
 In fact, if I could pay someone to stand behind my child, take the forms from all those people passing out forms, fill them out, and hand them back, properly done—my signature forged and all—it would be worth every cent.
 That is probably illegal, or every person with ADHD would do it.
 So, until then, we’ll struggle with the tidal wave of bureaucratic paper that threatens to drown us.
 Just don’t expect me to hand that sucker in on time.